bestinslot-xyz/brc20-programmable-module/README.md

 - hash (`string`): Current block hash
 - tx_idx (`int`): Transaction index, starts from 0 every block, and needs to be incremented for every transaction
 - inscription_id (Optional `string`): Inscription ID that triggered this transaction, will be recorded for easier transaction receipt retrieval
+- inscription_byte_len (Optional `number`): Length of the insription content, used to determine the gas limit for this transaction

 **Returns**:

 - Receipt for the executed transaction, see [eth_getTransactionReceipt](https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_gettransactionreceipt) for details.

+> [!NOTE]
+> `inscription_byte_len` parameter is used to determine the gas limit for `brc20_deploy` and `brc20_call` transactions, currently BRC2.0 sets an allowance of 12000 gas per byte (object to change, but generously set).
+In case of calling expensive methods and contracts, inscriptions should be padded to increase the gas allowance.
+Minimum gas limit is set to 32 bytes per transaction. `eth_estimateGas` JSON-RPC method can be used to estimate how much gas this transaction might consume.

 <hr>